 What is the table saw?

-History of the table saw
+History of the saw

-He discovered that at the higher speed it’s dish was very sufficient for cutting.
+He discovered that at the higher speed its dish was very sufficient for cutting.
 The table blades could be used in the mills of saws.
 Its biggest advantage is that it did not use electricity and also not portable.

-Anatomy of the table saw:
+Anatomy of the saws:

 The table saw anatomy includes the base, the table, side extensions, the fence, meter gauge, motor and internals.

-The table saw base helps the table because smaller table saws sit on a set of legs, but on the larger saws, it stretches the floor.
-The base actually contains the motor and all the internal machines of the table saw.
+The saw base helps the table because smaller table saws sit on a set of legs, but on the larger saws, it stretches the floor.
+The base actually contains the motor and all the internal machines of the saw.

-This table saw anatomy’s main purpose is to provide a safe, flat, and stable surface for the workpiece to move over.
+This saw anatomy’s main purpose is to provide a safe, flat, and stable surface for the workpiece to move over.
 In the larger saws, the table material is cast iron.
 The cast iron is heavy in weight and it adds stability to the table.
-It is also very durable, having a heavy table cuts down on the amount of vibration that the saw created, leading a soother experience.
+It is also very durable, having a heavy table cuts down on the amount of vibration that the saw created, leading to a smoother experience.

-This anatomy adds to the one or more side of the table saw to help the large workpieces, making them safe to manage, these can increase stability when we add more weight to the table.t On the larger saws, it is to be a cast-iron but is often used on the smaller saws because they are designed to be a little more portable.
+This anatomy adds to the one or more side of the saw to help the large workpieces, making them safe to manage, these can increase stability when we add more weight to the table.t On the larger saws, it is to be a cast-iron but is often used on the smaller saws because they are designed to be a little more portable.

-The fence is as important as many other parts of the table, it keeps the piece of wood you are cutting exactly parallel to the table saw.
+The fence is as important as many other parts of the table, it keeps the piece of wood you are cutting exactly parallel to the saw.
 At the front and the back, it usually runs on rails.
 It becomes safe when we twist a leaver.
 It should be running smoothly and check all times that it should be parallel to the blade.
-Its one great ability is to draw it back so that end of the fences is in line with the saw blade allowing you to rip warped boards.
+Its one great ability is to draw it back so that end of the fence is in line with the saw blade allowing you to rip warped boards.

 The miter gauge:

-This type of anatomy often used when performing cuts on our table saw.
-This type of gauge run in one of the slots of our table saw.
+This type of anatomy often used when performing cuts on our saw.
+This type of gauge run in one of the slots of our saw.
 Basically, there are two miter slots in the table, the side of the table depends upon which side you are cutting.
 Miter gauge will allow you to set angle angles anywhere between 30-90 degrees.
 The slots are factory machined into the table and are universally set a 3/4-inch-wide and 3/8nch deep.